bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 - A user secrets ID can be added to a Visual Studio project file to associate the project with a specific user secrets store.

-- When a Visual Studio project file has a user secrets ID:

-  - The project's code can use secrets in the associated user secrets store via ASP.NET Core's Secret Manager.
+- When a Visual Studio project file has a user secrets ID the project's code can use secrets in the associated user secrets store via ASP.NET Core's Secret Manager.

-- The `dotnet user-secrets` tool can read the user secrets ID in a specified Visual Studio project file, or the tool can search for a project file from which to read the user secrets ID.
+- The `dotnet user-secrets` tool can read the user secrets ID from a specified Visual Studio project file, or the tool can search for a project file from which to read the user secrets ID.

   - Developers can use the `dotnet user-secrets` tool to manage secrets in the user secrets store associated with the project, without having to explicitly specify the user secrets ID.